Kodular/Documentation/docs/components/social/email-picker.md

 [[Event('Email Picker', 'Got Focus')]]

-Event raised when this component is selected for input, such as by   the user touching it.
+Event raised when this component is selected for input, such as bythe user touching it.

 ### Lost Focus

 [[Event('Email Picker', 'Lost Focus')]]

-Event raised when this component is no longer selected for input, such   as if the user touches a different text box.
+Event raised when this component is no longer selected for input, suchas if the user touches a different text box.

 ### On Text Changed